GiovaneIwamoto/planner-api/README.md

 - If the list of events are empty at `events.json` file, it is not possible to create a new event because the process of creating a fresh one needs a previous event with an id declared to generate it.
 At `createEvent` the id is calculated based on `events[events.length - 1]._id + 1` so, to resolve that problem, you have to manually insert some event with any start id of your choice.

+#### **DEPLOYMENT**

+- This topic is to discuss the deployment process of planner-api.
+The project was deployed using Vercel, a powerful platform for hosting and managing modern web applications.
+The live application can be accessed at the following link: [Live Planner API](https://planner-api.vercel.app/).

+- The deployment process was seamless and straightforward with Vercel.
+All I had to do was to connect the GitHub repository to Vercel and trigger a new deployment every time changes were made to the code.
+The deployment process is fully automated, and there is no worry about manual updates or server maintenance.

+- In addition to the ease of deployment, Vercel also provides a range of features and tools to help monitor and manage the application.
+With Vercel's dashboards, it is possible to monitor real-time performance, track errors, and see how users are interacting with the application.

+- The deployment link for the project is here: [Project Deploy](https://vercel.com/giovaneiwamoto/planner-api/51ufCnj7hf8ZLungYpaQrSHE1KsD).

 #### **AUTHOR**

 - Giovane Iwamoto, computer science student at UFMS - Brazil, Campo Grande - MS.